One of the top questions BlueVolt Customer Success Managers hear from new customers is what to include in a product training course.

-While the BlueVolt network has more than 5,000 partners, not all are connected directly to each other.
+While the BlueVolt network has hundreds of partners, not all are connected directly to each other.
 Partners connect based on mutual goals and brand relevance.
 These goals also relate to sales growth.

 Do create training courses that align with mutual business goals.
 For example, if your partner’s customers are skilled workers, how-to-style training courses may prep sales reps to have more meaningful customer conversations.

 Don’t create product training courses in a vacuum.
 The whole point of the BlueVolt platform is to network with your channel partners because they’re the ones selling and moving your products.
 Working with them and finding out the most relevant way to design training courses is your best strategy.